 BASIC CODING AND WEB DESIGN GRADE 9, 10, 11, 12

 Basic Coding and Web Design is a one-semester, project-based course that infuses digital communication skills with basic coding and web design.
-Web design tools such as Dreamweaver and online Internet based web software are used.
-Basic coding and web design develops three key areas: coding, web design and basic game development.
+Web design tools such as Dreamweaver and online Internet-based web software are used.
+Basic coding and web design develop three key areas: coding, web design and basic game development.
 This course also offers basic components of Scratch.
 Each component of this course builds on the other, adding more challenging skills onto the foundation proficiency.

 Pathways to Business - Grades 9, 10, 11